 Water Quality: The Hidden Prayer Plant Killer

-I watered my first Prayer Plant with tap water for two months.
-The brown tips spread steadily, even though I was doing everything else “right.”
-The moment I switched to distilled water, the new growth came out perfect.
+I watered my first prayer plant with tap water for two months, doing everything else by the book, and the brown tips kept marching across the leaves.
+The moment I switched to distilled water, the new growth came in clean.

 Water Quality Comparison